Graduate Student (S.M. September 2014)

 Graduate Student (S.M.
 2011)

-Now: Junior Staff, China Development Bank, Beijing, China
+Now: Project Manager, China Development Bank, Beijing, China

 At MIT I used laboratory experiments to study the deposition of sediment in a partially vegetated shallow channel.

 At MIT I used experiments and modeling to evaluate the impacts of vegetation on the thermally-driven exchange flows.
 The presence of vegetation may shelter the water and reduce the incident solar radiation, generating spatial gradients in water temperature.
 In addition, the vegetation provides significant drag that may reduce the magnitude of resulting exchange flows.